pelias/documentation/leaflet-geocoder.md

 To set up your development environment for this walkthrough, you need to download the geocoder plug-in.
 You do not need to download the Leaflet files because you will be referencing them from a web server.

-1. Create a new folder on your machine named `geocoding-tutorial`.
-You will use this folder as your working directory.
-3. Download the dependent files necessary to complete the walkthrough.
-They have been zipped for you.
+1. Download the dependent files necessary to complete the walkthrough.
 4. Unzip any zipped files.
+They should unzip to a folder named geocoding-tutorial.

     ![Downloaded and unzipped folder](images/geocoder-plug-in-files.png)

-6. Make sure your geocoding-tutorial folder has an images folder, leaflet-geocoder.css, and leaflet-geocoder.js files, and well as two HTML files.
+5. Make sure your geocoding-tutorial folder has an images folder, leaflet-geocoder.css, and leaflet-geocoder.js files, and well as two HTML files.

     ![Files needed for the walkthrough](images/geocoder-dist-folder.png)

 ## Create an index page

 Now that you have downloaded the required dependent files, you are ready to start building your application.
-This example uses the simplest structure, a single index.html file.
-This file was created for you with the basic HTML tags.

-`index.html` is the file you will be editing, while `index-complete.html` is a completed version that you can use to check your work or review if you need to troubleshoot an error.
+You will need to use a text editor to update the HTML.

-Some common text editor applications include Atom, Notepad++, Sublime.
-You can use the apps installed with your operating system, such as Notepad or TextEdit, but they do not provide the helpful indentations or code alignments that are available in the other apps.
-If you do use TextEdit, you must go to the Format menu and click Make Plain Text to use the plain-text version of the file.
-Do not use an app with any rich formatting, such as Word or Wordpad.
+Suggested text editor applications include Atom, Notepad++, and Sublime.
+While you can use the ones installed with your operating system, such as Notepad or TextEdit, they do not provide the helpful indentations or code alignments found in the other editors.
+For TextEdit, you must go to the Format menu and click Make Plain Text to use the plain-text version of the file.
+Do not use an app that applies rich formatting, such as Word or Wordpad.

+The geocoding-tutorial folder contains two HTML files: `index.html` is the file you will start with and update in the steps, while `index-complete.html` is a finished version to check your work or review if you need to troubleshoot an error.

 1. From your geocoding-tutorial folder, open index.html in a text editor.
 It should look like this: